aery32/aery32-refguide/source/modules.rst

     CPU clock has to match with PBB clock to make local bus functional

-To disable local bus and go back to normal
+To disable local bus and go back to normal operation call

 .. code-block:: c